 David M. Holdt passed away peacefully from Alzheimer's Disease on December 6, 2019.
-Born in Cleveland in 1941, David grew up in Stratford, CT and graduated from Stratford High School in 1959.
-David received a BA in government from Wesleyan University in 1963, an MA in History from Duke University in 1967, and a Certificate of Advanced Graduate Study in the humanities and writing from Wesleyan in 1993.
-He was a life-long lover of nature, who once canoed the entire length of the Hudson River, a skillful writer, an astute historian and a master teacher; who taught at Hotchkiss School from 1963 to 1965, Germantown Friends School from 1967 to 1970, Westledge School from 1970 to 1977, and Watkinson School in Hartford, Connecticut from 1978-2008.
+Born in Cleveland in 1941, David grew up in Stratford, CT, and graduated from Stratford High School in 1959.
+David received a B.A. in government from Wesleyan University in 1963, an M.A. in history from Duke University in 1967, and a Certificate of Advanced Graduate Study in the humanities and writing from Wesleyan in 1993.
+He was a lifelong lover of nature who once canoed the entire length of the Hudson River, as well as a skillful writer and an astute historian.
+A master teacher, David taught at Hotchkiss School from 1963 to 1965, Germantown Friends School from 1967 to 1970, Westledge School from 1970 to 1977, and Watkinson School in Hartford, CT, from 1978 to 2008.
 David also taught at the University of Hartford from 1995 to 2011, where he was given the Sustained Excellence in Teaching Award.